 Shay answers questions about:

-Thomas Lee is a veteran PowerShell MVP who has been involved in the PowerShell community since the very beginning.
+Thomas Lee has been involved in the PowerShell community since the very beginning.
 He provides training and consultancy around a range of Microsoft products, with a recent focus on PowerShell and Lync Server.
 Thomas runs PowerShell training courses around the world, and has been a speaker at conferences across the world for the past decade.
 In his spare time, he lives with his wife, daughter, and wine cellar in a small cottage in the English countryside.
 Read Thomas’ technical blog, at Under The Stairs, and his PowerShell Scripts blog.

 Thomas answers questions about: